suchanek/repo_vis/README.md

 - **Docstring Formatting**: Python docstrings are converted to Markdown for better readability using regex-based parsing.

+## Lifecycle Methods

+- `run`: Initializes and runs the visualization.
+- `show`: Displays the visualization without starting a new event loop.
+- `assemble`: Assembles the 3D visualization components.
+- `cleanup`: Cleans up resources and closes the plotter.

+## Fibonacci Annulus Visualization

+The Fibonacci annulus is used to distribute functions in a ring-shaped layout, providing a clear and visually appealing arrangement.

 ## General Considerations

 - Large repositories (thousands of classes or functions) can take several minutes to parse and render.